 How long will the externship last?

-Each externship will include at least one full business day on site at the host organization and perhaps another one to two days depending on the host site’s preference and availability
+Each externship will include at least half a business day on site at the host organization and perhaps another one to two days depending on the host site’s preference and availability.

 How is a successfully completed externship tracked/recorded by the college?

-While externships are not academic credit bearing activities and therefore do not appear on academic transcripts, all completed externships are recorded by the registrar’s office and become part of the student’s 4 year experiential learning plan.
+While externships are not academic credit bearing activities and therefore do not appear on academic transcripts, all completed externships should be reported to the Assistant Dean for Curricular Enrichment.
+These are then recorded by the registrar’s office and become part of the student’s 4 year experiential learning plan.

 What is the difference between an internship and an externship?